Panic Attack Meditation Support: Safety-First Grounding Guide

 Phrase-based breathing script

-Use a phrase instead of exact counts: “Breathing in, I notice this moment.
-Breathing out, I soften my jaw.”
+Use a phrase instead of exact counts: “Breathing in, I notice this surge.
+Breathing out, I let my face loosen.”
 Another option is, “This is panic.
-I can take the next breath.”
+I can stay with one breath at a time.”

 Stop if breath focus increases dizziness, air hunger, numbness, or fear.
 Switch to reading a label, naming objects, or contacting support.